 Eastern Washington University is a member of the National Collegiate Athletic Association sponsored Champs Life Skills Program.
 The program commitment areas are Academic Growth, Personal Development, Community Service, Career Development, and Athletics.

 The mission of the Life Skills Program at EWU is to offer the participants an opportunity to learn a valuable set of behaviors with which to make effective choices in their lives now and after they graduate from Eastern Washington University.

 The program also provides the athlete with a competent, confidential staff member in which they can confide and seek advice on any issue that may arise during their association with the University.
 The Life Skills class is required for all incoming students within the Athletic Department.
-This is a three-credit class and is structured to teach the student the basics of Dr. William Glasser's Choice Theory and Dr. Albert Ellis' Rational Emotive Behavioral Therapy.
-Once these concepts are in place, applications of these new behaviors are then demonstrated in real life situations.
-These include interpersonal conflicts, self-starting and motivation, anger, depression, grief and loss, all of the addictions, manipulation, adjusting to college life and many others.
+This three-credit class includes topics involving interpersonal conflicts, self-starting and motivation, anger, depression, grief and loss, all of the addictions, manipulation, adjusting to college life and many others.
 The overall result is the students gain a better understanding of why they behave and how they behave and how to make more effective choices to get what they want.

 The second element of the program provides for the availability of the Life Skills Coach to talk with any student athlete at any time in a confidential environment and to work on any problems they experience.
 This is designed for the athlete to have within the Athletic Department a trained therapist that knows and understands athletes and with whom they are familiar, comfortable and they can trust.
 All information is